ericjanto/wikipedia-ctrl-k/readme.md

 7. Copy the contents of `manifest.json` from `boost-template` into that file, and safe it.
 8. Restart Arc to apply the manifest changes.

-Press `ctrl + k` and you should be good to go, enjoy!
+Go to an English Wikipedia article, press `ctrl + k` and you should be good to go, enjoy!

 ## Description of the boost

 ### Why is it important to me?

-This boost is important to me out of three reasons:
+This boost is important to me because of three reasons:

-1. Makes Wikipedia (much) more useful to me, and hopefully to many other people as well.
+1. It makes Wikipedia (much) more useful to me, and hopefully to many other people as well.
-2. Makes Wikipedia feel more like my own corner of the Internet by being able to change its appearance.
+2. It makes Wikipedia feel more like my own corner of the Internet by being able to change its appearance.
 Staring at those cold and lifeless colours of Wikipedia for hours and hours when planning a literature review can be depressing!
 So that's what this boost helps me to avoid.
-3. The boost is the result of stress-testing the limitations of boosts in Arc.
+3. It is the result of stress-testing the limitations of boosts in Arc.
 Can it communicate with APIs, in a cross-origin manner?
-Can it access cookies; in general, how does it respond to giving or removing boost permissions?
+Can it access and manipulate cookies to enable state-management; in general, how does it respond to giving or removing boost permissions?
 What can I do with the `manifest.json` file?
 Is it possible to use Typescript and Javascript frameworks to develop the boost?
 I learned about all these things when I developed this boost, it was a valuable lesson.
 The result (this boost) is something I am quite proud of, so thank you for motivating me to build this by hosting this hackathon:)

 ### What does it do, what has it let me do with the Internet?